How to Analyze an SBOM

 Sigstore’s Cosign

-Although Sigstore can’t be used to find vulnerabilities in an SBOM, it helps host vulnerability information as a signed attestation in an OCI registry.
+Although Sigstore can’t be used to find SBOM vulnerability, it helps host vulnerability information as a signed attestation in an OCI registry.
 This can be used to prove at build time- no vulnerabilities of a certain level were in the built artifact.

 Cloudsmith’s artifact repository integrates with Cosign, and Cloudsmith’s help docs will show you how to attach an attribution here.

-Now that we have figured out what components have a vulnerability and have prioritized them, remediation is the next step.
+Once you’ve used an SBOM vulnerability scanner and confirmed issues, remediation is the next step.
 We need a remediation workflow for your published artifact that fixes or neutralizes detected weaknesses.

 By distributing SBOMs to your customers, they can work the SBOM into their security processes to check for vulnerabilities.